ashenfad/calgebra/calgebra/docs/API.md

   - `filter & timeline` → filtered timeline

 ### `flatten(timeline)`
-- Returns a coalesced timeline by complementing twice.
+- Merges overlapping and adjacent intervals into single coalesced spans.
+Loses custom metadata (emits basic `Interval` objects).
 Useful before aggregations or rendering availability.
-Emits mask `Interval`s and supports unbounded queries (start/end can be `None`).
+Supports unbounded queries (start/end can be `None`).
+See [Auto-Flattening and When to Use `flatten()`](TUTORIAL.md#auto-flattening-and-when-to-use-flatten) for when you need this vs. automatic flattening.

 ### `union(*timelines)` / `intersection(*timelines)`
-- Functional counterparts to chaining `|` / `&`; require at least one operand and preserve overlaps. `intersection` emits one interval per source for each overlap; use `flatten` if you want single coalesced spans.
+- Functional forms of `|` and `&` operators.
+Accept multiple timelines as arguments.

 ## Interval Helpers (`calgebra.interval`)
 - `Interval(start, end)` dataclass with exclusive end bounds `[start, end)`.
 Duration is `end - start`.